This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat the oven to 400°F (200 degrees C).
-Line a baking or cookie sheet with parchment paper or a Silpat sheet.
+• Preheat the oven to 400°F (200°C).
+Line a baking sheet with parchment paper or a Silpat sheet.

-• In a medium-sized bowl, whisk together flour, baking powder, sugar, and salt.
+• In a medium bowl, whisk together the flour, baking powder, sugar, and salt.

-• Add the pieces of cold butter into the dry ingredients.
-Working quickly using your fingers or a pastry blender, rub or cut the butter into the flour until it resembles coarse sand.
+Add the cold butter (cut into small pieces) to the bowl.
+Use your fingers or a pastry blender to quickly work the butter into the flour until it resembles coarse sand.

-• Add the milk and stir just until the dough comes together.
+• Pour in the milk and gently stir until the dough just comes together.

-• Using a large spoon, drop the biscuit dough onto the baking sheet.
+• Using a large spoon, drop the biscuit dough onto the prepared baking sheet.

-• Heat a 10-inch skillet over medium high heat (put a few drops of water in the pan, when they evaporate, you know the pan is ready).
-Crumble the sausage into the pan, breaking up chunks with a spatula.
-Cook until the meat is crumbled and completely browned through.
+• Heat a 10-inch skillet over medium-high heat.
+To check if the skillet is ready, add a few drops of water; when they evaporate, the pan is hot enough.
+Crumble the sausage into the skillet and use a spatula to break it into smaller pieces.
+Cook until the sausage is fully browned.

-• Add the flour and cook, stirring frequently for 1 minute.
-Stir in the milk.
-Cook, stirring constantly until the gravy is thick and bubbly, about 5 minutes.
+• Sprinkle the flour over the sausage and stir frequently for 1 minute.
+Gradually stir in the milk.
+Cook, stirring constantly, until the gravy thickens and becomes bubbly, about 5 minutes.

-• Stir in the seasoning and cook, stirring frequently for 30 seconds.
+• Add the seasoning and stir for another 30 seconds.

-Pro Tip: If the gravy gets too thick, stir in another tablespoon or so of milk to thin.
+Pro Tip: If the gravy becomes too thick, stir in an extra tablespoon of milk to adjust the consistency.

 Notes

-• Prep Ahead: Assemble all your ingredients before you start cooking to make the process seamless.
+• Prep Ahead: Gather and measure all your ingredients before starting.
+This helps the cooking process go smoothly.

-• Biscuit Timing: Prepare your biscuit dough first and have it ready to bake.
-Pop it into the oven as you begin browning the sausage for perfect timing.
+• Biscuit Timing: Mix the biscuit dough first so it’s ready to bake.
+Put it in the oven just as you start browning the sausage, so everything finishes around the same time.

 Nutrition